unioslo/evalg-frontend/README.md

 ### Start the development environment
 1. Copy `instance/evalg_config.py.example.dev` to `instance/evalg_config.py`.
 2. `docker-compose -f docker-compose-evalg-dev.yaml up`
+3. Create appropriate database definitions: `docker exec -it evalg_evalg_1 flask db migrate`
+4. Apply said definitions: `docker exec -it evalg_evalg_1 flask db upgrade`

+### Alembic migration scripts
+Alembic is used to upgrade the database on changes of the data model.
+Migration data resides in the folder `evalg/migrations`, and can be generated with the command `flask db migrate`, and applied with `flask db upgrade`.

 ### Flask shell
 You can run the flask shell in order to do migrations and run commands defined